Jaezmien/pinkie-run/README.md

 Currently, I can't find any way to easily make an HTML build.
 For now, you have two options:
 - Grab yourself a [uxn emulator](https://git.sr.ht/~rabbits/uxn) and load the `.rom`.
 - Assemble the `.tal` soruce code in a web-based uxn emulator, such as [learn-uxn](https://metasyn.github.io/learn-uxn).
+- Get a GBA Emulator and load `pinkie.gba` rom.

 # 📃 TODO
 - Persistent high score